-Demodex canis causes Demodectic mange, and sarcoptes scabiei canis causes Sarcoptic mange.
+The two most common types of mange mites are Demodex canis which cause Demodectic mange, and Sarcoptes scabiei canis which cause Sarcoptic mange.

-When a dog is suffering from malnutrition or their immune system becomes impaired they can become susceptible to an overpopulation of demodex canis mites.
-These mites live in the hair follicles of almost all dogs and they aren't normally a problem as they eat dead hair and skin cells and don't require a dog mange treatment.
+Demodectic mange – When a dog is suffering from malnutrition or their immune system becomes impaired they can become susceptible to overpopulation of Demodex canis mites.
+These mites live in the hair follicles of almost all dogs and they aren’t normally a problem as they eat dead hair and skin cells and don’t require a dog mange treatment.

 If they become overpopulated however they can cause intensive hair loss and inflamed skin.
-This type of mange isn't contagious and usually doesn't cause intense itching.
-If you're after a good dog mange treatment regime to combat Demodectic mange, use CSJ's Skinny Shampoo and Skinny Spray.
+This type of mange isn’t contagious and usually doesn’t cause intense itching.
+If you’re after a good dog mange treatment regime to combat Demodectic mange, use a tub of Resist!

-If you think your dog's immune system is compromised an effective treatment that helps restore it is CSJ's Resist! a pure echinacea bland.
-Once their immune system is back in shape use CSJ's Billy No Mates herbal flea repellent to reduce the mite population back to its normal level over time.
-While there is no ultimate mange cure for dogs these products will see your dog back to health.
+It’s an effective treatment that helps restore your dog’s immune system.
+Once their immune system is back in shape use Billy No Mates herbal supplement to reduce the mite population back to its normal level over time.
+While there is no ultimate mange cure for dogs these products will see your dogs back to health.

-For both types of mange the or the Ekoneem Shampoo Bar will provide some relief and help to reduce itching as they contain neem and can help to cure dog mange.
-Organic neem oil contains antibacterial and anti-fungal properties but does not contain any of irritants that are commonly found in most soap products like sodium lauryl sulphate.
+For both types of mange, the Ekoneem Shampoo Bar will provide some relief and help to reduce itching as they contain neem and can help to cure dog mange.
+Organic neem oil contains antibacterial and antifungal properties but does not contain any irritants that are commonly found in most soap products like sodium lauryl sulphate.

-Products that contain colloidal silver work well to clean a dog's ears.
-Use a couple of drops of Lintbells Silvercare Ear Cleaning Drops in the ear and massage it in for about 30 seconds then stand well back while your dog shakes her head to loosen any wax and debris.
-Afterwards clean out the debris with Lintbells Silvercare Ear Cleaning Cloth
+Products that contain colloidal silver work well to clean a dog’s ears.
+Use a couple of drops of Lintbells Silvercare Ear Cleaner in the ear and massage it in for about 30 seconds.
+Afterward, clean out the debris with Lintbells Silvercare Ear Cleaning Cloth.

 General First Aid and Relief from Itching and Scratching

-Ekoneem Organic Neem Oil - is an excellent first aid for wounds, red sore spots and bites.
-Apply in-between toes, under the arms, on the belly and anywhere else needing attention but avoid the eyes and muzzle.
+Ekoneem Organic Neem Oil – Excellent first aid for wounds, red sore spots, and bites.
+Apply in-between toes, under the arms, on the belly, and anywhere else needing attention but avoid the eyes and muzzle.

-Billy No Mates - Prevents ear mites in dogs and cats as well as fleas and ticks.
+Billy No Mates – Prevents ear mites in dogs and cats as well as fleas and ticks.
 Available as a dry herbal supplement or a liquid tincture.
-Billy No Mates is excellent if you're looking for a natural parasite repellent for fleas ticks and mites and want to give up spot-on treatments.
+Billy No Mates is excellent if you’re looking for a natural parasite treatment that doesn’t contain the chemicals found in other treatments.

-Yumega Itchy Dog - A natural blend of the finest omega 3 & 6 oils from cold pressed Golden Flax, Starflower and fresh Salmon oil.
-Perfect for dogs who suffer from spring and summer allergies – grass and pollen for example, or atopic allergies.
+Yumega Plus – A natural blend of the finest Omega 3 & 6 oils from cold-pressed Golden Flax, Starflower, and fresh Salmon oil.